kunny/RemoteroidWeb/README.md

 * **Method** : POST
 * **Path** : /apis/device/update
 * **Content type** : application/json
 * **Request payload** : `Device` information to be updated, in JSON format.
-Note that device only nickname and GCM registration key is subject to change.
+Note that only nickname and GCM registration key is subject to change.

 **Sample request**
 > * Request URI : http://[YOUR_APPLICATION_ID].appspot.com/apis/device/update